-Easysoft JDBC-ODBC Bridge Programming Guide
+Easysoft JDBC-ODBC Bridge programming guide

 Introduction

-The Easysoft JDBC-ODBC Bridge (JOB) comes in two components:
+The Easysoft JDBC-ODBC Bridge has two components:

 Assumptions